 Chickpea Stuffed Zucchini Boats

 Here’s where having a well-stocked vegan pantry comes in handy.
-Since I was out of town and my husband grocery shopped without me, I had to work with what I had for this weeks food prep.
-With canned chickpeas, nutritional yeast and tomato basil pasta sauce in the pantry plus a fridge full of fresh zucchini (I always put a million zucchini on my grocery list), these chickpea stuffed zucchini boats were born!
+With canned chickpeas, nutritional yeast and tomato basil pasta sauce in the pantry plus a fridge full of fresh zucchini (I always have zucchini on my grocery list), these chickpea stuffed zucchini boats were born!

 How easy are these?!
 Just 4 ingredients!
 I was pleasantly surprised by how yummy these turned out for being so simple.
 The ever-so-slightly sweet, baked zucchini pairs perfectly with the hearty, cheesy, tomato chickpea filling.
 You can eat them with your hands for a convenient snack or meal or sit down and enjoy them with a knife and fork.
 They can be eaten as an entree or a side to another dish.

 These babies are healthy, high in fibre, vitamins and minerals, low in fat, high in protein and taste amazing!
 And at just 120 calories per zucchini boat you can go ahead and dig in.
 Each zucchini boat provides 19 grams of naturally energizing carbohydrates with under 2 grams of fat and close to 8 grams of plant-based protein.
 They have almost 6 grams of fibre each and are a good source of vitamin C, vitamin A and iron.

 - 4 medium zucchini, cut in half, seeds scooped out

 - 1/4 cup (15 g) nutritional yeast

 - 1/2 cup (125 mL) pasta sauce of choice